AshGw/AES-256/README.md

 #### Enhanced Security, Simplicity & Ease of use For Everyone And Anyone Willing To Use AES 256.
 ## Reason Behind It

-Individual **Freedom** has become a rare commodity in a world dominated by control, surveillance, and constant privacy violation.
+Individual **Freedom** is threatened in a world dominated by control, surveillance, and constant privacy violation.
-This led me to develop a way to work with a set of tools in Python , levereging the AES-256 algorithm  to make it easier for individuals to safeguard their data without blindly relying on third parties to do it for them , while at the same time making it easy for anyone with a limited programming knowledge to work with.
+<br>This indeed led me to develop a way to work with a set of tools in Python , levereging the AES-256 algorithm  to make it easier for individuals to safeguard their data without blindly relying on third parties to do it for them , while at the same time making it easy for anyone with a limited programming knowledge to work with.

 ## Overview ##
 The project incorporates a library I made called [Ash.py](https://github.com/AshGw/CryptographyAES-256#ash-module) :